sirmick/eshell/README.md

 To make this a fully functional bash interpreter, the following would need to be implemented:

-1. **Source Preservation**: Re-implement source tracking to preserve exact whitespace from the original source code
+1. **Execution**: Implement an executor to actually run the commands
 2. **Execution**: Implement an executor to actually run the commands
 3. **Error Handling**: Enhance error detection and reporting
 4. **Additional Features**: Support for functions, subshells, variable expansion, etc.